 Consider these lifestyle choices which help to increase the attention span of boys:

 A consistent routine is good for all children and especially for boys and/or those who might struggle with ADHD.

 Keep TV watching and listening to the radio to a minimum.
 Children need quiet times without background noise in order to think, listen, and read to their full potential.

 Set an early bedtime, one which will allow your child to get plenty of sleep.
 If your child is getting 8 hours of sleep per night or less, they are NOT getting adequate rest at night.
 Children need a surprising amount of sleep – probably more than you think!
 See the chart below to determine what time your son should be getting to bed each night for optimum performance.

 NOTE: Some experts say that some kids need even more sleep than this!

-- Manipulatives – Give your boys objects that they can taste, touch, smell and see.
-Boys learn well with tactile and kinesthetic learning; so, the more of their senses you can incorporate into activities for boys, the more understanding and enjoyment they will have of their lessons.
+Give your boys objects that they can taste, touch, smell and see.
+Boys learn well with tactile and kinesthetic learning; so, the more of their senses you can incorporate into activities for boys, the more understanding and enjoyment they will have for their lessons.